Posted: 10/30/2012 | October 30th, 2012

 As I went back to the room, I looked into the dorm next door, as the door was wide open.
 Not a bed was missing.
 Inside my dorm, the Brazilian had fallen into a drunken sleep on a mattress.
 To this day, I still don’t know where that mattress in the hall came from.
 My roommate had managed to find a clean mattress somehow.

 Back in my newly cleaned room, I lay back down on my bed and tried to sleep a little more.

-Kiersten, who was in the dorm above me, didn’t believe me when I told her this story later in the morning, but upon seeing a missed poop stain on the floor and a brown handprint on my dorm curtain (which I innocently grabbed before I knew what was on my hand and ripped off my bed after I knew), she freaked out and exclaimed, “Thank God we are checking out today.”
+Kiersten, who was in the dorm above me, didn’t believe me when I told her this story later that morning, but upon seeing a missed poop stain on the floor and a brown handprint on my bunk bed’s curtain (which I innocently grabbed before I knew what was on my hand and ripped off my bed after I realized what I did), she freaked out and exclaimed, “Thank God we are checking out today.”

 As we left the hostel that day, I hailed a cab.

 “The W Hotel,” I said.

 As I stepped into the cab, I couldn’t have been happier to move from a hostel to a hotel.
 A shit-free future awaited me.

 P.P.S. – There were curtains on the bunk beds so people wouldn’t wake up.
 But light was already coming into the room from the poorly shaded window, so I wasn’t worried about waking anyone up.